adrianoes/insomnia-expandtesting_API/README.md

 # Tests:

-- Load expandtesting.json file on Insomnia and execute the requests.
+- Hit :point_right::arrow_forward:at to execute either individual requests or the entire collection.

 # Support: